 Costs.
 Members will bear all of their own costs associated with participation in the activities of the Corporation, except as otherwise agreed by the Board.

 Good Standing.
-The membership of any Member will terminate or be suspended upon the occurrence of any one or more of the conditions set forth in this Section Upon termination, expiration, or during the suspension, of a Member’s status in the Corporation, all rights and privileges associated with being a Member will terminate and such Member will not be considered in good standing for purposes of these Bylaws.
+Good standing confers on the Member the right to participate in certain activities of the Corporation.
+The membership policy adopted by the Board defines the specific rights and privileges accorded to each class of membership.
+The occurrence of any one or more of the conditions set forth in this Section shall result in the loss of good standing, resulting in the temporary suspension or termination of that Member’s membership privileges.

 Resignation.
 A Member may resign from the Corporation at any time by sending a resignation letter to the Chair or Secretary of the Corporation.
 No pro rata refund of any membership fees, dues or assessments will be made for the balance of the calendar year in which the resignation is effective.

-Expiration and Disqualification.
-2., including but not limited to as a result of certain changes in control of Member, as further described in the applicable Membership Agreement.
+Such a resignation will result in loss of good standing and loss of membership in the Corporation, although the resigning Member may choose to re-apply for membership at a future date without prejudice.

+Expiration or Termination of the Membership Agreement.
+Termination or expiration of the Member’s membership agreement will result in loss of good standing and loss of membership in the Corporation, although the Member may choose to re-apply for membership at a future date without prejudice.

+Change in Control of the Member.
+A change in control of a Member through acquisition by some other Member of the Corporation, or through some other means as defined in the membership agreement will result in loss of good standing and loss of membership in the Corporation.
+The membership of the acquiring Member is not affected.
+In the case of a merger between two Members, only one membership survives.

 Board-Initiated Member Termination or Suspension.
-The Corporation may terminate or suspend a membership if the Board determines that such Member’s membership is detrimental to the Corporation, contrary to the goals or objectives of the OFA, is in violation of applicable law or as otherwise set forth in the Membership Agreement or member policy adopted by the Board.
-The Chair may immediately temporarily suspend a Member until the following meeting of the Board, if the Chair reasonably believes that inaction may expose the Corporation to significant legal liability.
+The Corporation may terminate or suspend a Member’s good standing if the Board determines that such Member’s membership is detrimental to the Corporation, contrary to the goals or objectives of the OFA, is in violation of applicable law or as otherwise set forth in the Membership Agreement or member policy adopted by the Board.
+The Chair may act to temporarily suspend a Member, effective immediately, until the following meeting of the Board, if the Chair reasonably believes that inaction may expose the Corporation to significant legal liability.